A Better Financial Plan Investment Fraud Class Action

 On July 14, 2020, Vagnozzi was again fined by regulators.
 Specifically, Vagnozzi entered into a nearly $500,000 settlement with the SEC “for his offering and selling unregistered securities in violation of Section 5 of the Securities Act and acting as an unregistered broker-dealer in violation of Section 15(a) of the Exchange Act, in connection with the sale of securities,” named Pillar 1 through 8, which are funds comprised of ownership interests in life settlement contracts.

-The Complaint alleges that Vagnozzi would have been unable to carry out his fraudulent scheme without the assistance of lawyer, John Pauciulo of Eckert Seamans, who has advised Vagnozzi and ABFP for more than 15 years.
-ABFP marketing regularly touts its affiliation with Eckert Seamans, and the firm's key role in creating the ABFP investments, which lends an air of trustworthiness to these high risk, unregistered investment vehicles.
+The Complaint alleges that Vagnozzi would have been unable to carry out his fraudulent scheme without the assistance of a lawyer, John Pauciulo of Eckert Seamans, who has advised Vagnozzi and ABFP for more than 15 years.
+ABFP marketing regularly touts its affiliation with Eckert Seamans, and the firm’s key role in creating the ABFP investments, which lends an air of trustworthiness to these high risk, unregistered investment vehicles.

 Defendants’ scheme began to unravel in March 2020, when thousands of small businesses defaulted on the merchant cash loans underlying the investments sold by ABFP.
 Panic among ABFP investors ensued when the interest payments stopped in March 2020.
 In late March 2020, Vagnozzi admitted that the merchant cash lender, Par Funding, was insolvent.
 By the end of April 2020, Vagnozzi had fraudulently induced hundreds of investors to enter into a so-called Exchange Notes Offering, which will pay ABFP investors 4% interest, instead of the promised 10% interest, and the repayment of principal will be delayed from the promised 1-year term to 7 years.
 This deal is an unmitigated disaster for ABFP investors, who include elderly persons and others on fixed incomes.